humu2009/Pano.js/README.md

     var view = new Pano.View(canvas_tag, {equirectangular: 'my_panorama.jpg'});

-This creates an instance of `Pano.View`, then loads a panorama image and displays it in a given canvas element.
+This creates an instance of `Pano.View`, and then loads a panorama image and displays it on a given canvas element.

 Live Examples
 -------------